squid-cache/squid-cache.github.io/docs/SquidFaq/InterceptionProxy.md

 gain it's functionality.

-Ensure that the GRE code is either built as static or as a module by chosing the appropriate option in your kernel config.
+Ensure that the GRE code is either built as static or as a module by choosing the appropriate option in your kernel config.
 Then rebuild your kernel.
 If it is a module you will need to:

     modprobe ip_gre